RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 3. The applicant presents current corroborating information (e.g., current credit card bill or recent utility bill) to the RA.
 The identifying information (e.g., name and address) on the credential presented in step 3) b) i) above shall be verified by the RA for currency and legitimacy (e.g., the agency ID is verified as valid).

-Practice Note:
-This may be accomplished by querying a database maintained by the organization that issued the financial instrument or through use of a commercial credit database.
-In some instances, commercial credit card databases will validate name and address of current cardholders on-line; this validation is acceptable if the card is presented to the RA.
-Other methods may be accepted.

 4)  Record and maintain a biometric of the applicant (e.g., a photograph or fingerprint) by the RA or CA.
 (Handwritten signatures and other behavioral characteristics are not accepted as biometrics for the purposes of this policy.)
 This establishes an audit trail for dispute resolution.